 Before signing any contract with a cloud service provider, have the following information about it at hand:

 If a no-name company is offering a great price, make sure to investigate testimonials because it raises a red flag.

 Industry certifications and compliance standards deliver an assessment of a service provider based on industry knowledge.
-Obtaining industry certifications generally demonstrate a provider’s capabilities and often serve as a proof of reliable security.
-So, when you are looking for a cloud service provider, ensure certifications such as ISO and standards like HIPAA, FERPA, FISMA, SSAE 16, PMI are met.
+Obtaining industry certifications generally demonstrates a provider’s capabilities and often serves as proof of reliable security.
+So, when you are looking for a cloud service provider, ensure certifications such as ISO and standards like HIPAA, FERPA, FISMA, SSAE 16, and PMI are met.

 All these parameters can serve as an objective way of comparing each cloud service provider and therefore help you in making an informed decision, says Microsoft.